matolks/222-levels/README.md

 ## Features

-### Authentication

-- Firebase Authentication integration
-- Google Sign-In support
-- Apple Sign-In support
-- X authentication support
+- Firebase authentication with Google, Apple, and X sign-in
-- Persistent account-based progression tracking

-### Backend Infrastructure

-- Firebase-powered backend architecture
-- NoSQL cloud database integration
-- Remote player data synchronization
-- Scalable client-server communication design

-### Local Storage

-- Hive local database integration
-- Cached gameplay state management
-- Persistent progress storage
+- Cloud-backed player progress using Firebase / Cloud Firestore
-- Offline-friendly state tracking
+- Local gameplay state storage with Hive

-### Monetization

-- AdMob interstitial advertisement integration
+- AdMob interstitial ads integrated into failure states
-- Failure-state advertisement triggering
-- Ad-supported progression model
+- Section-based progression across 222 planned levels
-- Mobile-focused monetization architecture
+- Competitive completion-focused gameplay loop

 ---

 ## Gameplay Structure

-The game is planned around 222 total levels divided across 25+ sections, with each section containing approximately 5–10 levels.
+The game is planned around 222 total levels divided into 25+ sections.
+Each section contains approximately 5–10 levels and introduces a different game type, mechanic, or penalty model.

-Each section introduces a different gameplay system or challenge type.
-Players must complete the active section before progressing further into the game.
+Players must complete the active section before progressing.
+Some sections may use limited lives, section resets, locked checkpoints, or other failure penalties.

-Progression rules vary between sections and may include:

-- Limited-life challenge systems
-- Full section resets on failure
-- Increasing difficulty escalation
-- Locked progression checkpoints
-- Re-clearing previous sections after moving backward

-The progression model is intentionally designed to create long-term difficulty scaling and competitive pressure throughout the game experience.
+Moving backward to a previous section requires the player to complete that section again before returning to later levels.

 ---

-## Competitive Gameplay Design
+## Monetization Design

-222 Levels is designed around competitive completion incentives, where players attempt to finish the full game progression before others.

-Failure states are intentionally designed to carry consequences.
-Interstitial advertisements, progression resets, and limited-life systems are integrated directly into the gameplay loop to increase tension and discourage careless progression.

-Rather than functioning as detached monetization, advertisements are incorporated as part of the overall challenge structure and risk-reward progression model.
+Interstitial ads are integrated into failure states as part of the gameplay loop.

+Because the game is designed around competitive completion, ads function as both monetization and a progression deterrent.
+Failure costs time, which matters when players are competing to finish first.

 ---

-## Project Goals

-- Build a scalable full-stack mobile game architecture
-- Design modular gameplay sections with distinct mechanics
-- Integrate authentication and persistent cloud progression
-- Develop a competitive progression system with long-term retention
-- Implement monetization systems directly into gameplay flow
-- Support large-scale concurrent mobile users through Firebase infrastructure

----

-## Current Status
+## Status

-The project is currently in active development.
-Core systems including authentication, backend integration, local storage, gameplay progression logic, and monetization infrastructure are actively being implemented and refined.
+This project is currently in active development.
+Core systems for authentication, Firebase integration, local storage, progression logic, and ad monetization are being implemented and refined.